Psychoanalysis: United States

-Psychoanalytic training in the United States involves a personal psychoanalysis for the trainee, approximately 600 hours of class instruction, with a standard curriculum, over a four or five-year period.
+Psychoanalytic training in the United States tends to vary according to the program, but it involves a personal psychoanalysis for the trainee, approximately 300 to 600 hours of class instruction, with a standard curriculum, over a two to five-year period.

 Typically, this psychoanalysis must be conducted by a Supervising and Training Analyst.
-Most institutes (but not all) within the American Psychoanalytic Association, require that Supervising and Training Analysts become certified by the American Board of Psychoanalysts.
+Most institutes (but not all) within the American Psychoanalytic Association require that Supervising and Training Analysts become certified by the American Board of Psychoanalysts.
 Certification entails a blind review in which the psychoanalyst's work is vetted by psychoanalysts outside of their local community.
-After earning certification, these psychoanalysts undergo another hurdle in which they are specially vetted by senior members of their own institute.
-Supervising and Training analysts are held to the highest clinical and ethical standards.
+After earning certification, these psychoanalysts undergo another hurdle in which they are specially vetted by senior members of their own institute and held to the highest ethical and moral standards.
 Moreover, they are required to have extensive experience conducting psychoanalyses.

-Similarly, class instruction for psychoanalytic candidates is rigorous.
-Typically classes meet several hours a week, or for a full day or two every other weekend during the academic year; this varies with the institute.

-Candidates generally have an hour of supervision each week, with a Supervising and Training Analyst, on each psychoanalytic case.
-The minimum number of cases varies between institutes, often two to four cases.
-Male and female cases are required.
-Supervision must go on for at least a few years on one or more cases.
-Supervision is done in the supervisor's office, where the trainee presents material from the psychoanalytic work that week.
-In supervision, the patient's unconscious conflicts are explored, also, transference-countertransference constellations are examined.
-Also, clinical technique is taught.
+Candidates generally have an hour of supervision each week per psychoanalytic case.
+The minimum number of cases varies between institutes.
+Candidates often have two to four cases; both male and female cases are required.
+Supervision extends for at least a few years on one or more cases.
+During supervision, the trainee presents material from the psychoanalytic work that week.
+With the supervisor, the trainee then explores the patient's unconscious conflicts with examination of transference-countertransference constellations.